Publication - OI

 Further, the US’ withdrawals from the Joint Comprehensive Plan of Action (JCPOA) in 2018, the Intermediate-Range Nuclear Forces (INF) Treaty in 2019, and the Open Skies Treaty in 2020 reduced military transparency and weakened Confidence and Security-Building Measures (CSBMs).
 Consequently, these actions significantly heightened mutual distrust and intensified rivalries on issues critical to US national security.

 Key allies, including Germany under Chancellor Angela Merkel, faced significant pressure and criticism, not only on defense contributions but also on issues like migration.
 In response, Merkel pledged to increase Germany’s military spending.
 Trump’s approach led to unease and uncertainty, sparking discussions across Europe about reducing dependence on the US for security and pursuing a more autonomous European defense capability.
 Merkel emphasized the need for greater European independence, stating, “Europeans must really take our destiny into our own hands.”
-Trump’s position on NATO has not since been forgotten, as Macron stated: “the days of Europe . . . relying on the US for security are over.”
+Trump’s position on NATO has not since been forgotten, as Macron stated just shortly after Trump’s 2024 election that “the days of Europe . . . relying on the US for security are over.”

 Conclusion

-The concrete impact of Donald Trump’s beliefs and personality will be dependent on a) the strength and influence of MAGA and the traditional Republican party in American political institutions and the presence ; b) on Donald Trump’s capacity to “purge” the administration of civil servants who play a critical role of guiding and supporting the president through decision-making procedures; and c) the selection of political advisors and their respective interpersonal skills to influence a figure like Donald Trump.
+The concrete impact of Donald Trump’s beliefs and personality on foreign policy will be dependent on a) the strength and influence of MAGA and the traditional Republican party in American political institutions; b) on Donald Trump’s capacity to “purge” the administration of civil servants and political advisors who play a critical role of guiding and supporting the president through decision making procedures; and c) the selection of political advisors and their respective interpersonal skills to influence a figure like Donald Trump.
+Without any major institutional checks, Trump could have carte blanche to implement his personalized style of politics.

 Pour citer ce document :